 However, our trade trigger certainly has room for improvement.
 Our current trade trigger of entering when both WMAs move in the same direction again requires larger stops.
 Our usual stop placement at the other end of the signal bar is not effective.
 Place stop at the last swing high/low to avoid whipsaws.
 Consider using reversal patterns for trade triggers.

-As shown in the first example, in trending markets, this on-balance volume trading strategy coupled with support/resistance levels is a reliable trading approach.
+As shown in the first example, in trending markets, this on-balance volume trading strategy coupled with support/resistance levels offers a reliable trading approach.
 Furthermore, the on-balance volume indicator provides another dimension of the market to help us confirm trends.

 To avoid bad trades, do not take signals in ranging markets.
 If the WMA slopes are fluctuating up and down, the market is probably in a trading range.
 Also, if the WMA slope divergence (Trading Rule 3) lasts too long, do not take the ensuing signal.